 An example.
-Guaranteeing employment security will only benefit you when you have high performing employees.
+Guaranteeing employment security will only benefit you when you have high-performing employees.
 Otherwise, what’s the use of retaining them?
-This means that the employment security best practice, combined with selective hiring leads to more value than the individual practices.
+This means that the employment security best practice, combined with selective hiring leads to more value than individual practices.

 The same goes for selective hiring, extensive training, and contingent compensation.
-You want to select employees with potential for growth, invest in them with learning and development, and reward them appropriately when they show superior performance.
+You want to select employees with growth potential, invest in them with learning and development, and reward them appropriately when they show superior performance.

 A third example is the reduction of status differences and information sharing.
 By encouraging open communication and sharing relevant information, you create a culture of improvement in which employees feel free to give suggestions and collaboratively help to improve the business.

-By leveraging these bundles, HR is able to add tremendous value to the business and help the organization succeed in reaching its goals.
+By leveraging these bundles, effective HRM can add tremendous value to the business and help the organization succeed in reaching its goals.